-Concept of Word may be a term you’re unfamiliar with, but simply put.
-It is when a child is able to connect spoken words to print.
+Emergent readers are developing many skills.
+They are working on phonemic awareness, tracking print, and alphabet recognition..
 When little ones enter kindergarten, they often come with a range of skills.
 Some may be reading, and some may know only a few letters.
 We’ve even had a few still learning colors.
-So why should a kindergarten teacher spend time working on teaching concept of word?
-How does a concept of word lesson benefit those at the front end of the spectrum?
+So why should a kindergarten teacher spend time working on teaching a poem of the week?
+How does a poem of the week lesson benefit those at the front end of the spectrum?
 In this post, I’m going to share with you ways you can use concept of word poetry sets to teach ALL students regardless of reading readiness.

-The best way to work on concept of word or COW is with a poem that has either two or four lines and 4-6 words per line.
+The best way to work on poem of the week with kinders is to use either two or four line poems with 4-6 words per line.
 Poems longer than four lines are too difficult for students to memorize, and therefore, they should be avoided until your little ones are closer to the transitional stage.
 Your poems should follow either an ABCB or AABB rhyme scheme and MUST be taught ORALLY first using pictures for cuing.
 It is very important that students memorize the poem first for a true measure of COW development.

-With my intervention students, there are a few ways to scaffold instruction.
+With my emergent readers, there are a few ways to scaffold instruction.
 I use touch points as a scaffold during the modeling phase and during practice.
-For those who are not ready for independent COW activities, this modeling will eventually become habit.
+For those who are not able to accurately track, this modeling will eventually become habit.
 Additionally, you can use hand over hand practice as another aide.
 This was especially helpful for one very inattentive child I taught.
 I worked with his group in the last 30 minutes of the day, a tough part of the day for him.
 Finally, limiting to just two lines for those who struggle memorizing four can make a big difference.
 We need to set kids up for success, so keep these options in mind.

 Introduce and Teach the Poem